 Focusing on Values, Not Just Goals

-While setting goals is vital to managing behavioral conditions—offering direction, structure, and measurable outcomes—it’s equally important to ground these goals in a child’s core values.
+While setting goals is vital for managing behavioural conditions—providing direction, structure, and measurable outcomes—it’s just as important to anchor these goals in a child’s core values.
 Goals are the “what”; values are the “why.”
 Without a meaningful “why,” goals risk becoming mechanical tasks that may lose relevance or motivation over time.

-Values are the guiding principles that give life direction and meaning.
+Values are the guiding principles that provide direction and meaning in life.
 They reflect what truly matters—kindness, curiosity, persistence, connection, or learning.
-Goals aligned with these deeper values become more than milestones—they become expressions of identity and purpose.
-This alignment fosters intrinsic motivation, resilience, and a sense of fulfilment, even when slow progress or setbacks occur.
+Goals aligned with these deeper values become more than mere milestones; they transform into expressions of identity and purpose.
+This alignment fosters intrinsic motivation, resilience, and a sense of fulfilment, even in the face of slow progress or setbacks.

-For example, a goal like “reducing classroom disruptions” can feel punitive or externally imposed unless linked to a value like respect for others or creating a calm space to learn.
-Reframing it this way makes the child part of a journey they can believe in, not just a problem to be fixed.
+For example, a goal like “reducing classroom disruptions” can feel punitive or externally imposed unless it is linked to a value, such as respect for others or creating a calm learning environment.
+Reframing it in this manner allows the child to be part of a journey they can believe in, rather than just a problem to be solved.

 Additionally, children and families benefit from regular “preview” discussions—reflective moments to check how their actions align with their values.
 These conversations help children learn that success isn’t just about ticking off goals, but about living in a way that feels right.